 About the Role

-The Advice and Counselling Service is a multidisciplinary student support service offering counselling, psychological support, psychiatry clinics, welfare advice, financial advice and immigration advice.
-The service is one of the constituent departments in the Directorate of Student and Academic Services.
+The Advice and Counselling Service is a multidisciplinary student support service offering counselling, mental health support, psychiatry clinics, welfare advice, financial advice and immigration advice.
+Alongside the Disability and Dyslexia Service and the Student Life team, it makes up one third of the student wellbeing division within the Student and Academic Services directorate.

 About Queen Mary

 At Queen Mary University of London, we believe that a diversity of ideas helps us achieve the previously unthinkable.